 A type of field experiment where a slug of water is quickly (the interpretation assumes -instantaneously) added or removed from a groundwater well, and the water level response is monitored through time.

-Combined analysis of well and stream hydrographs to determine properties of a stream bed and an underlying aquifer.
+Combined analysis of well and stream hydrographs to determine the properties of a stream bed and an underlying aquifer.
 This method can also be used to determine isolating properties of lake bottom sediments.

 Step 1.
-Choose conceptual scheme.
+Choose a conceptual scheme.

 Step 2.
-Define type of boundaries.
+Define the type of boundaries.